loveencounterflow/coffeenode-mojikura/README.md

     glyph:"業",has/shape/strokeorder,shape/strokeorder/zhaziwubifa:"2243143111234"

-That's neat, because what's more general and more capable than a line of text?
-One can imagine that a backup of a phrasal DB can simply consist in a textfile, with each line representing one record.
+That's neat, because **what's more general and more versatile than a line of text?** One can imagine that a backup of a phrasal DB can simply consist in a textfile, with each line representing one record.

 The astute reader may wonder why we go through the trouble to key the predicate as `has/shape/strokeorder` and the object as `shape/strokeorder/zhaziwubifa`, which looks rather redundant.
 The redundancy, however, is by no means to be found in all phrases; for example, in the statement

-* '業' has '业' as its component
+* "業" has "业" as its component

-'業' is the subject and '业' the object—both of them glyphs, so the phrase for this fact may be written out as
+"業" is the subject and "业" the object—both of them glyphs, so the phrase for this fact may be written out as

     glyph:"業",has/shape/component,glyph:"业"